rtreacy87/pass-setup/pass_wiki/04_Git_Integration_for_Pass.md

 ### Step 1: Create a Private Repository

-Go to your preferred Git hosting service (GitHub, GitLab, etc.) and create a new private repository.
-Do not initialize it with any files.
+1. Go to your preferred Git hosting service (GitHub, GitLab, etc.)
+2. Log in to your account (you can use your standard account)
+3. Create a new repository named "password-store" (or another name of your choice)
+4. Make sure to set it as **Private**
+5. Do NOT initialize it with a README, .gitignore, or license (leave those options unchecked)
+6. Click "Create repository"

+This step is **critical** - you must create the repository on your Git hosting service before pushing to it.

 ### Step 2: Add the Remote Repository to Your Local Git Configuration